Anne-Laurence Petel

-Anne-Laurence Petel (born 8 February 1970) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the National Assembly since the 2017 elections, representing the 14th district of Bouches-du-Rhône, which includes Aix-en-Provence.
+Anne-Laurence Petel (born 8 February 1970) is a French politician of Renaissance (RE) who has been serving as a member of the National Assembly from the 2017 elections to 2024, representing the 14th district of Bouches-du-Rhône, which includes Aix-en-Provence.

 Political career

 In parliament, Petel serves on the Committee on Economic Affairs.
+In this capacity, she was the parliament's co-rapporteur – alongside Antoine Savignat – on government aid for private businesses amid the COVID-19 pandemic in France.

-In addition to her committee assignments, she is part of the French-Armenian Parliamentary Friendship Group and the French-Ethiopian Parliamentary Friendship Group.
+In addition to her committee assignments, Petel is part of the French-Armenian Parliamentary Friendship Group and the French-Ethiopian Parliamentary Friendship Group.

 Since November 2017, Petel has been part of LREM's executive board under the leadership of the party's successive chairmen Christophe Castaner and Stanislas Guerini.

+She was re-elected in the 2022 elections.